Yungjay131/navigator/README.md

              .singleTop()
              .navigate()
 ```
-Please note that a new `Intent` flag clears the previously set `Intent` flag (might change this implementation in future releases).
+Please note that a new `Intent` flag adds to the previously set `Intent` flag (might change this implementation in future releases).

 4. Navigating to a new Activity with `SharedElementTransitions`.